sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 updated_entity_list = client_assets.exclude("id", 1)
 ```

+### .data
+This method is present only for the `Tag` type EntityList, which is used to return the data present in the given tags.
+This returns a TagDataIterator instance, and has the following params:

+- **start_time (required)**: (epoch) Refers to the `start_time` for fetching the data of the asset
+- **stop_time (required)**: (epoch) Refers to the `stop_time` for fetching the data of the asset
+- **granularity (not required)**: Refers to the granularity at which data is required.
+Depending upon the granularity provided.
+It automatically averages the granularity to either of RAW(granularity of tag edge connector), 5s, 30s, 60s, 300s, 1200s, 3600s, 10800s, 21600s, 43200s, 86400s.
+If no granularity is provided, it will take the default granularity as the raw granularity.
+- **return_type(not required)**: The user can pass either `pd`, which will return the pandas dataframe iterator, or `json` which will return json object on return.
+This value takes the `pd` value as default
+- **transformations**: The user is supposed to pass the list of interpolations and aggregations here.
+Further details on transformations is provided towards the end of this documentation

 ## TagDataIterator
 ---
 Querying data for any set of tags in any given duration returns an instance of `TagDataIterator`, which can be used to iterate between the given time range.
 When the `.data` of tags/assets is called, the method divides the complete interval between `start_time` and `stop_time` into different time_ranges, with each range containing up to 200,000 data points for all the tags.
 The user can loop through this interval to get all the data points.

+### Transformations:

+The tag data iterator is created based upon the multiple transformations that the user might need.
+The transformations is a list of dictionaries where each dictionary contains the details of interpolation/aggregation to be done on the data.
+The different transformations are:

+#### Interpolation:

+Interpolation contains the following keys to be present:
+- **transformation_type(required)**: Refers to the type of transformation.
+It should always be `interpolation` for this.
+- **column(required)**: The column which is to be interpolated
+- **method(required)**: This is the method based upon which the interpolation is supposed to happen.
+This can be `linear` for linear interpolation, `spline` for spline interpolation, `cubic` for cubic interpolation and `polynomial` for polynomial interpolation
+- **order(required)**: This value is required for all methods other than `linear`, and refers to the order of the interpolation
+- **limit_direction(not required)**: This refers to the direction in which the interpolation takes place.
+This takes the value `forward` by default

+#### Aggregation:

+Aggregation requires the following keys to be present:
+- **transformation_type(required)**: Refers to the type of transformation.
+It should always be `aggregation` for this.
+- **aggregation_column(required)**: The column, based upon which the aggregation is supposed to happen
+- **aggregation_dict(required)**: This dictionary refers to the methods based upon which the aggregation is supposed to happen in the different columns present in the dataset.